Master of Arts in English (Literature)

 Students should consult with the director of the master's in literature program for advice on nondegree and/or supplemental course work.
 Applications for non degree admission can be completed online: https://students.asu.edu/graduate

-To earn the Master of Arts degree in English with an emphasis in literature, a candidate must complete at least 30 hours of graduate courses (i.e., courses that carry 500-level credit).
+To earn the Master of Arts degree in English with an emphasis in literature, a candidate must complete the following MA requirements* (30 credit hours total):

 Thesis: (ENG 599 - 6 credits) 24 hours of coursework and 6 hours of Thesis.
 Under the direction of the supervisory committee (chair and two members), the student writes a master's thesis and defends it at an oral examination.

 Non-thesis Option: (ENG 593) 27 hours of coursework and 3 hours of Applied Project (ENG 593 or LIN 593).
 Student works with an Applied Project director and one additional committee member.
 There will be an oral presentation of the project.

 ENG 590 Reading and Conference will not ordinarily be used as a portion of the 30-hour M.A. in English, especially when it would duplicate study available through regularly scheduled courses.